UniMath/agda-unimath/CODINGSTYLE.md

   implementations.
 This process bolsters confidence in their correctness and the overall reliability of the library.

-In essence, our refactoring conventions are guided by the goal of ensuring that our code remains as conceptually clear and as understandable as possible.
+In essence, our code structuring conventions are guided by the goal of ensuring that our code remains as conceptually clear and as understandable as possible.
 Finally, a maintainable codebase is a welcoming codebase.
 By ensuring that the `agda-unimath` code is easy to understand and navigate, new contributors can more readily participate in the project.
 This is crucial for the growth and